gshipley/summitlab14/Chapters/12-Managing_applications.md

 ##**SSH to application gear**

 OpenShift allows remote access to the application gear by using the Secure Shell protocol (SSH).
 [Secure Shell (SSH)](http://en.wikipedia.org/wiki/Secure_Shell) is a network protocol for securely getting access to a remote computer.
 SSH uses RSA public key cryptography for both the connection and authentication.
 SSH provides direct access to the command line of your application gear on the remote server.
-After you are logged in on the remote server, you can use the command line to directly manage the server, check logs and test quick changes.
+After you are logged in on the remote server, you can use the command line to directly manage the server, check logs, and test quick changes.
 OpenShift Enterprise uses SSH for:

 * Performing Git operations
 * Remote access your application gear

 The SSH keys were generated and uploaded to OpenShift Enterprise by rhc setup command we executed in a previous lab.
-You can verify that SSH keys are uploaded by logging into the OpenShift Enterprise web console and clicking on the "Settings" tab as shown below.
+You can verify that SSH keys are uploaded by logging into the OpenShift Enterprise management console and clicking on the "Settings" tab, as shown below.

 ![](http://training.runcloudrun.com/ose2/sshKeys-webconsole.png)

 **Note:** If you don't see an entry under "Public Keys" then you can either upload the SSH key by clicking on "Add a new key" or run the *rhc setup* command again.
 This will create a SSH key pair in <User.Home>/.ssh folder and upload the public key to the OpenShift Enterprise server.

 After the SSH keys are uploaded, you can SSH into the application gear as shown below.
-SSH is installed by default on most UNIX like platforms such as Mac OSX and Linux.
-For windows, you can use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/).
+SSH is installed by default on most UNIX-like platforms, such as Mac OSX and Linux.
+For Windows, you can use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/).
 Instructions for installing PuTTY can be found [on the OpenShift website](https://openshift.redhat.com/community/page/install-and-setup-putty-ssh-client-for-windows).

 Although you can SSH in by using the standard ssh command line utility, the OpenShift client tools includes a ssh utility that makes the process of logging in to your application even easier.
 To SSH to your gear, execute the following command: